vov4ik89/autoservice-angular/README.md

 **Instruction to run the Backend** 📄
-1. Run the command: `mvn clean package -DskipTests`
+1. Run the command in the backend directory: `mvn clean package -DskipTests`
 2. After that enter the command: `docker-compose up`
 3. Now you can test the program in your browser: http://localhost:8080/api/swagger-ui.html